tienlx93/ds-project1-airbnb-seattle/README.md

     * Remove the unnessary data
     * Create the statistic tables, correlation matrix, data distribution for better understanding of data
     * For the question 1, we merge the `listings.csv` and `calendar.csv` to see the pricing distribution.
 It is covered on the Part 2 of the project
     * For the question 2, we merge the `listings.csv` and `reviews.csv` for the review & descritions of a listing.
 We applied the words deviding, then count the appearance of each word, to compare the difference between the most attractive listing (based on number of reviews per month) and all listing.
+The findings are available on Part 3 of the project.

 * Modeling
     * Fit model: After clearing & enrich data, create columns for categorical values, we fit the model into the standard linear regression model.
 This is done in the 4th part on the notebook.
     * Validate the model: After changing the parameter, we removed some columns that create overfitting data, only focus on most interesting data
-    * After apply the modeling, we can answer Question 3, what aspect affect the most on pricing and popularity
+    * After apply the modeling, we can answer Question 3, what aspect affect the most on pricing and popularity.
+The result is available on the Part 4 of the notebook.

 * Evaluation: The main findings of the project can be found at the post available [here](https://medium.com/@bestoneguy/how-to-create-a-best-listing-on-airbnb-a-study-from-seattle-airbnb-listing-data-9055d4b92be3).